 This professional not only understood learning theory.
 She knew salespeople were already overwhelmed.
 She monitored people’s performance, shadowed salespeople on countless calls, reviewed tech to organize and automatically serve content, and became a trusted voice for customer-facing roles.

-If you have a large company, finding a person who has worked in an enablement field for at least five years and has a proven track record of improving efficiency is a great way to start building out an organization.
-They’ll likely need content writers and a creative designer to generate the amount of collateral you need to keep your go-to-market engine running as smoothly as possible.
+If you have a large company, finding someone who has worked in an enablement field for at least five years and has a proven track record of improving efficiency is a great way to start building a department.
+They’ll likely need content writers and a creative designer to generate the collateral you need to keep your go-to-market engine running as smoothly as possible.

 If you’re just forming the department, it’s best to start with someone with a few years of experience and hire more inexperienced professionals to support them.

-Many enablement professionals get their start as a subject matter expert or managing and training a customer-facing team.
+Many enablement professionals start as subject matter experts or managing and training a customer-facing team.
 I’ve watched team members gravitate toward an enablement role naturally.
 They’re often the person on the team who gets frustrated by repetitive issues and solves them through documentation, training, and technology.

-If you’re recruiting an in-house subject matter expert, make sure their communication skills are on point and that they’re interested in learning more about adult learning theory.
+If you’re recruiting an in-house subject matter expert, ensure their communication skills are on point and that they’re interested in learning more about adult learning theory.
 Someone who hates public speaking and isn’t data-driven will be a poor fit.

 The enablement professional: